 Under the First Lien Term Loan, the Company can elect, at its option, the applicable interest rate for borrowings using a variable interest rate based on either LIBOR or a prime or federal funds rate ("Annual Base Rate" or "ABR"), plus an applicable margin.
 LIBOR loans under the First Lien Term Loan accrue interest at a rate equal to LIBOR plus 4.25%, with minimum LIBOR per annum of 1.00%.
 Annual Base Rate loans under the First Lien Term Loan accrue interest at the Applicable Margin (3.25%) plus the Annual Base Rate equal to the highest of (i) the Prime Rate or (ii) the Federal Funds Effective Rate plus one-half of 1% with the minimum ABR of 2.00% per year.
 The Company's borrowings are priced at LIBOR rate plus an applicable margin.
-As of January 2, 2021 and December 28, 2019, the interest rate was 5.25% and 5.95%, respectively.
+As of December 28, 2019 and December 29, 2018, the interest rate was 5.95% and 6.59%, respectively.

 The First Lien Term Loan requires quarterly principal payments of 0.25% (1.00% annually) of the original principal amount.
-During the fiscal years ended January 2, 2021, December 28, 2019, and December 29, 2018, the Company made principal payments of \$5.9 million, \$7.3 million, and \$4.4 million, respectively.
+During the fiscal years ended December 28, 2019 and December 29, 2018, the Company made principal payments of \$7.3 million and \$4.4 million, respectively.
 The remaining principal balance is due in full on March 16, 2024.
-The credit agreement is secured by substantially all the assets of the Company.
+The credit agreement is secured by substantially all of the assets of the Company.
+Interest expense for the fiscal years ended December 28, 2019 and December 29, 2018 was approximately \$40.9 million and \$39.3 million, respectively.